BLDP — Ballard Power Systems Inc.

 1. Key Financial Results and Metrics

-- Gross Margin: Improved to 14%, marking the third consecutive quarter of positive gross margins, up 37 points from Q1 2025.
+- Gross Margin: Improved to 14%, a 37-point increase from Q1 2025, marking the third consecutive quarter of positive gross margin.

-- Operating Expenses: Reduced to $16.4 million, a 36% decrease compared to the previous year, due to disciplined cost control and restructuring.
+- Operating Expenses: $16.4 million, down 36% compared to the previous year, reflecting disciplined cost control and restructuring benefits.

 - Cash Used in Operating Activities: $7.8 million, a 65% improvement from $24.4 million in Q1 2025.

-- Cash Position: Ended the quarter with $516.8 million in cash and cash equivalents, a slight decrease of 2% from the prior quarter.
+- Cash Position: Ended the quarter with $516.8 million in cash and cash equivalents, a slight decrease of 2% from the prior quarter, with no bank debt or immediate financing needs.

 2. Strategic Updates and Business Highlights

-- Bus Market Growth: Secured multiyear agreements with major OEMs including New Flyer, Wrightbus, and Solaris, enhancing Ballard's position in the bus market.
+- Bus Market Growth: Significant multiyear agreements with New Flyer, Wrightbus, and Solaris for fuel cell engine supply, enhancing Ballard's position in key markets.

-- Fleet Services Expansion: Transitioning from module supplier to a proactive fleet partner, leveraging over 300 million kilometers of operational data to enhance service offerings.
+- Fleet Services Expansion: Transitioning from module supplier to proactive fleet partner, leveraging over 300 million kilometers of operational data to improve uptime and service offerings.

 3. Forward Guidance and Outlook

-- Revenue Expectations: Anticipated to be weighted towards the second half of 2026, with no specific revenue or net income guidance provided due to the early stage of the hydrogen fuel cell market.
+- Revenue Expectations: Revenue is expected to be weighted towards the second half of 2026, with no specific revenue or net income guidance provided due to the early stage of the hydrogen fuel cell market.

-- Operating Expense Guidance: Expected to be between $65 million and $75 million for 2026, with capital expenditures projected at $5 million to $10 million.
+- Operating Expense Guidance: Projected total operating expenses between $65 million to $75 million for 2026, with capital expenditures expected to be between $5 million to $10 million.

 4. Bad News, Challenges, or Points of Concern

-- Bus Segment Decline: Noted a decline in bus segment performance attributed to delivery timing and inventory levels, with some funding slowdowns in the EU affecting demand.
+- Bus Segment Decline: There was a noted decline in bus segment performance, attributed to delivery timing and inventory levels, along with some funding slowdowns in the EU.

 5. Notable Q&A Insights

-- Bus Segment Dynamics: Declines were largely timing-related, with expectations of improved demand as funding issues are resolved.
+- Bus Segment Dynamics: The decline in bus orders is largely timing-related, with expectations for improvement as funding support stabilizes.

-- Fleet Services Model: New sales include service contracts, creating a recurring revenue stream through extended service agreements.
+- Fleet Services Model: New sales include service contracts, creating a long-term annuity from service agreements alongside initial capital sales.